SwasthikaDev/forever-young/README.md

 # We won't be able to share the code as it's a private codebase

-This is a User Flow of Nazar Citizen App!

 ##### [App Link](https://play.google.com/store/apps/details?id=com.nazar.nazar)

+User Flow of Nazar Citizen App!

 Let's Start By Logging In To The App!